rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 kubectl get all -l app.kubernetes.io/name=definition
 </pre>

-If successful, there will be a running pod and a service that exposes the instance.
+If successful, there will be a running pod, and a service exposes the instance.
 For example:

 <pre class='lang-bash'>